A nonprofit advancing the arts for health & well-being

 Changing how the world thinks about creativity

 The research is clear.
 The awareness isn't.
-Dose of Arts makes the case — in healthcare settings, educational institutions, policy rooms, and public spaces — that creative expression is a health imperative, not an extracurricular.
+Dose of Arts makes the case, in healthcare settings, educational institutions, policy rooms, and public spaces, that creative expression is a health imperative and not an extracurricular.

 • Advocacy for more arts programming in nursing homes, hospices, care facilities, community centers, schools, and beyond